Jamie-Clayton/Docs/_posts/2021-01-12-azure-pipelines.md

 ```
 {% endraw %}

-You can reference multiple repositories in a build process.
-The build process will prompt you for permission to access those external repository resources.
+## Multi-repository builds

+A pipeline can pull templates and code from more than one repository.
+The first run prompts you to grant permission to each external repository resource before it'll check them out — expect that gate the first time, it's not an error.

 ```Yaml
 resources: